Makuuchi: Promotion to ōzeki

 Promotions are recommended by the Judging Division to the board of directors of the Japan Sumo Association.
 If it is a first promotion to the rank, a member of the Board of Directors will formally visit the wrestler's stable to inform the new ōzeki of his promotion.
 The ōzeki will usually make a speech on this occasion, promising to do his best to uphold the dignity of the rank.

 During the Edo period, wrestlers often made their debuts as ōzeki based on size alone, though their real competitiveness had not been tested.
-The system was called "guest ōzeki" (看板大関 (kanban ōzeki)).
+The system was called guest (看板大関, kanban ōzeki).
 Most of these vanished from the banzuke soon after, but a few wrestlers, notably Tanikaze Kajinosuke, remained as real wrestlers.